shekohex/shekohex.github.io/_content/portfolio.md

 ### YTDL

-[ytdl](https://github.com/shekohex/ytdl) is a youtube video download links extractor, Get Direct download links of any youtube Video. it's not an easy task to get direct download links form youtube server, it was a challenge, youtube using a custom html5 player, every video has it's own signture, that signture is used to get access to the video stream, but player needs to make some changes to that signture first, yes it needs to make some string processing to get the right signture, in this project i learned a lot of regex things, but not just that, i added some functionality to make it possible to extract `gif` from that video at specific time. you can see that project live [here](https://ytdl-service.herokuapp.com/) . this project was created for personal usage, and for learning [rustlang](https://www.rust-lang.org) .
+[ytdl](https://github.com/shekohex/ytdl) is a youtube video download links extractor, Get Direct download links of any youtube Video.

+it's not an easy task to get direct download links form youtube server, it was a challenge, youtube using a custom html5 player, every video has it's own signture, that signture is used to get access to the video stream, but player needs to make some changes to that signture first, yes it needs to make some string processing to get the right signture, in this project i learned a lot of regex things.

+But not just that, i added some functionality to make it possible to extract `gif` from that video at specific time of that video. you can see that project live [here](https://ytdl-service.herokuapp.com/).

+this project was created for personal usage, and for learning [rustlang](https://www.rust-lang.org).

 ### Blockchain :link:

 Simple [Blockchain](https://github.com/shekohex/blockchain) Mechanism in [Typescript](http://www.typescriptlang.org/) for Learning Purpose and to demonstrate the basics of blockchains.